outcoldman/outcoldman.com/about/index.markdown

 On this web site I publish my personal thoughts, I'm not talking for any company in my blog posts.

 This page is my latest CV.
-I update it just for fun, I'm not looking for a job, please don't write me offering positions in your companies.
+I update it just for fun, I'm not looking for a job, please don't send me offering for positions in your companies.
 I'm happy with Splunk.

 ## Contacts